sojin-project/jashin/README.md

 ## jashin.elapsed module

-The `jashin.elapsed` measures elapsed time of arbitrary section.
+The `jashin.elapsed` measures elapsed time of arbitrary sections.

-Section can be specified by `with` block.
+Sections can be specified by `with` block.

 ```python
 >>> from jashin.elapsed import Elapsed